 8 More Availability

 We had no problem booking a spacious and comfortable two-bedroom AirBnb right in the heart of Palma, without reserving months in advance.
-It was easy to book a flight and a rental car, simply because the demand was relatively low.
+It was easy to book a flight and a rental car, simply because the demand was relatively low during the winter months in Mallorca.

 Have you ever gone to a traditional summer spot during the winter?
 How did you like it?